The Martyrs of Gorkum and Annulled Anne of Cleves

 wikipedia.org

 In one of those many mysteries of providence, this day marking the martyrs of China is also the anniversary of the Martyrs of Gorkum, nineteen Catholic priests, diocesan and religious, hanged on this day in July of 1572 by militant Calvinist troops in the midst of the wars of religion, which broke out soon after the Protestant ‘reformation’.
-As princes cast off the sweet yoke of Catholicism, they placed on their subjects the heavy and stifling burden of their own brand of religion, an interpretation of Christ’s message according to the meandering mind of Man.
+As princes cast off the sweet yoke of Catholicism, they placed on their subjects the heavy and stifling burden of their own brand of religion, according to the Augsburgian compromise of 1555, reaffirmed at Westphalia in 1648 at the end of the Thirty Years War, cuius regio, eius religio – to whom the region, to him the religion.
+So the prince gets to decide what religion to follow, if any at all.

 As Chesterton once quipped, it is not as though religious wars are not worth fighting; religion is in fact the only thing worth fighting for.
 All our wars are still ‘religious’, if not as overtly as the 16th century.
 For religion, as Thomas puts it, in its deepest sense is that which is master of our affections.
 It would do us well to ponder what is our own ‘religion’, for where the heart is, there one’s treasure be also.

-Let us not forget that he is the originator of what we now call the Anglican religion, which no longer goes in for beheading, nor for annulments; simple, easy and no-fault divorce now suffices.
-Who needs a bishop or priest to tell you what you may or may not do in your own, ahem, bedroom, as the saying goes?
+Let us not forget that Henry is the unwitting originator of what we now call the Anglican religion, which no longer goes in for beheading.
+Nor do they bother with annulments; simple, easy and no-fault divorce now suffices.
+Who needs a bishop or priest to tell you what you may or may not do in your own bedroom, as the saying goes?

-But there are other religions – one whose adherents begin and end with ‘m’ – that still have those willing to do such zealous, evil work in the name of good.
-So we ourselves must work for a proper sense of religious freedom, while maintaining the rights and obligations of the one, true Church which Christ founded, subsisting in the Roman, Catholic, Apostolic Church.
+But there are other religions that still have those willing to do such zealous, evil work in the name of good.
+So we ourselves must work for a proper sense of religious freedom, while maintaining the firm rights and obligations of the one, true Church which Christ founded, the One, Holy, Roman, Catholic, Apostolic Church.

 Not easy, but well worth the battle.